Coronavirus and your maternity care

 What are freebirth and unassisted childbirth?
 There is no specific definition of freebirth, but broadly speaking, a woman freebirths when she intentio… Read more…

-This article replaces the AIMS book, “Vitamin K and the Newborn” and has been fully updated.
-What is Vitamin K?
-What we refer to as Vitamin K is an im… Read more…
+This article replaces the AIMS book, “Vitamin K and the Newborn” What is Vitamin K?
+What we refer to as Vitamin K is an important group of chemicals w… Read more…

-AIMS provides information and support around issue of maternity care, and decisions around pregnancy and birth.
-Employment Rights and Maternity Benefi… Read more…
+AIMS provides information and support around the issue of Maternity care, and decisions around pregnancy and birth.
+Employment Rights and Maternity Be… Read more…